VirtualPhotonics/Vts.Gui.Wpf/readme.md

-## Downloads
-To download the latest version, click [here](https://github.com/VirtualPhotonics/Vts.Gui.Wpf/wiki/Download)

-## Releases and Source Codes
+## Releases
-To access all releases and source code, click [here](https://github.com/VirtualPhotonics/Vts.Gui.Wpf/releases).
+To access all releases, click [here](https://github.com/VirtualPhotonics/Vts.Gui.Wpf/releases).

 ## Acknowledgement
 Use the following citation or acknowledgement in publications or applications that make use of this open source software or underlying technology and research: